top of page

 Transform your Classroom into a Bat Cave

 If I can turn my classroom into a bat cave, then trust me, so can YOU!
-I'm the type of teacher who loves to go on Pinterest and pin, pin, pin away but nothing ever comes to fruition.
-That is how I know you can do this in about a hundred easy steps (as teachers we can bang out 100 steps into an hour).
+I'm the type of teacher who loves to go on Pinterest and pin, pin, pin away but nothing ever comes to fruition (does anyone even use Pinterest anymore?) 🤣 That is how I know you can do this!

 I bought them at Walmart for 97 cents each.
-I bought 3 to cover the long "tables" of desks, 6 to cover the windows, 2 to cover the entryway and a couple extra for whatever.
-I could have returned the "whatever" tablecloths but my very talented husband decided to create an oversized bat that "flew" when the air conditioner kicked on. cost: $8 - $15
+I bought three to cover the long "tables" of desks, six to cover the windows, and a couple extra for whatever.
+I could have returned the "whatever" tablecloths, but my husband helped me create an oversized bat that "flew" when the air conditioner kicked on.

 I'm sure my husband, Justin will be thrilled he is in this picture.